-Course Learning Goals New Assessments Improved methods CPSC 101: Connecting with Computer Science (Sept '07 start) Faculty: Meghan Allen, Anne Condon, Steve Wolfman, Holger Hoos STLF: Ben Yu, Allison Tew Course-level goals: revision complete Topic-level goals: revision complete Performed study of instructor & student perception and use of learning goals.
+Course Learning Goals New Assessments Improved methods CPSC 100: Computational Thinking (Sept '16 start) Faculty: Rachel Pottinger, Will Evans STLF: Jessica Dawson Course-level goals: complete Topic-level learning goals: drafted Developing assessments to evaluate first offering of course.
+Includes pre- and post- surveys on student experience and attitudes (using CAS) to compare with other intro CS courses (103, 110, 301) CPSC 101: Connecting with Computer Science (Sept '07 start) Faculty: Meghan Allen, Anne Condon, Steve Wolfman, Holger Hoos STLF: Ben Yu, Allison Tew Course-level goals: revision complete Topic-level goals: revision complete Performed study of instructor & student perception and use of learning goals.
 Developing assessment to probe student understanding of JavaScript code.
 Piloted a new Computing Attitude Survey (CAS) in Fall of 2011 (part of the survey validation process).
 Pre- and post- surveys of student perceptions of computing science.
 Peer review of student-generated images through Mechanical TA.
-Analysis of exam questions to determine coverage and student performance on individual learning goals.
-Developed and used a broad set of clicker questions.
+Analysis of exam questions to determine individual learning goals coverage and student performance Developed and used a broad set of clicker questions.
 Adjusted delivery of course to use Just-in-Time teaching methods with pre-class readings and inclass learning activities.
-Based on the pre-readings, students submit "reading questions": questions about pre-reading material that was not clear, or questions that go beyond the pre-reading.
-TAs summarize common themes and pass them along to the instructor, who adapts the classroom session appropriately.
+Based on the pre-readings, students submit "reading questions": questions about pre-reading material that was not clear, or questions that go beyond the pre-reading TAs summarize common themes and pass them along to the instructor, who adapts the classroom session appropriately.
 Developed instructor course manual.
 Developed bank of previous exam questions keyed to individual learning goals.
 Conducted analysis of student retention (how many go on to take a second CPSC course).
-CPSC 110: Computation, Programs and Programming (Sept '09 start) Faculty: Gregor Kiczales, Paul Carter, Kurt Eiselt, Meghan Allen STLF: Allison Tew, Ryan Golbeck, Jessica Dawson Course-level and topic-level goals: complete.
+CPSC 103: Introduction to Systematic Program Design (Sept '16 start) Faculty: Meghan Allen STLF: Jessica Dawson Course-level goals: drafted Developing assessments to evaluate first offering of course.
+Includes pre- and post- surveys on student experience and attitudes (using CAS) to compare with other intro CS courses (100, 110, 301) CPSC 110: Computation, Programs and Programming (Sept '09 start) Faculty: Gregor Kiczales, Paul Carter, Kurt Eiselt, Meghan Allen STLF: Jessica Dawson, Allison Tew, Ryan Golbeck Course-level and topic-level goals: complete.
 Have per-question analysis of midterm and final exam data.
 Developed weekly problem sets that provide students with timely feedback on their learning.
 Piloted a new Computing Attitude Survey (CAS) in Fall of 2011 (part of the survey validation process).
-PreSurvey to compare student experience in 110 between general UBC students and Vantage cohort Winter 2015.
-Developed a series of relevant and engaging labs.
-A plug-in was developed for Dr. Racket IDE so that students can submit assignments electronically from the development environment.
+2015: Pre-surveys to compare student experience in 110 between general UBC students and Vantage cohort Winter 2015 Developed a series of relevant and engaging labs A plug-in was developed for Dr. Racket IDE so that students can submit assignments electronically from the development environment.
 This reduces the number of tools that students have to master and allows the course to focus on concepts.
+Introduced peer-instruction questions at the beginning of each lab, and a peer-review exercise partway through the lab.
+Also updated lab problems to be more in-sync with lecture material.